konomu/konomu.github.io/_posts/2024-08-24-wa-ga-subordination.md

 >2\. <u>太郎<b>が</b></u>部屋に入ると、すぐに電気をつけた。<br>*After Taro entered the room, <b><u>I</u></b> turned on the light.*

 We change our interpretation of who turns on the light depending on whether は or が is used.
-In example (1) with は, the subject/topic "太郎" (Taro) **cannot** be a part of the subordinate clause "部屋に入ると" (after × entered the room).
-This is only possible when "太郎" is not a topic and marked by が.
+In example (1) with は, the subject/topic "太郎" (*Taro*) **cannot** be contained in the subordinate clause "部屋に入ると" (*after × entered the room*).
+This is only possible if "太郎" is not a topic and marked by が.
 Thus, "太郎" is the subject of both the subordinate clause and the main clause in (1).

 In (2), 太郎 is only the subject of the subordinate clause.
 The subject of the main clause is instead **omitted**, so it should be clear through context who else turned the light on.
 Strictly speaking, it doesn't have to be "I", the speaker, who turned the light on.
 It could be someone else, depending on the context of the sentence.
 But when Japanese speakers omit a subject, it's likely that they're referring to themselves.

 The subordinate clause in both (1) and (2) can't contain a topic, but this isn't true of all subordinate clauses.
 These subordinate clauses in particular are **strongly subordinate**, which means they can't exist without the main clause.
 We'll go over levels of subordination in the next section.